 Were Feinstein to resign voluntarily, California Gov. Gavin Newsom would appoint a new person to serve out her term until 2025.
 Newsom has already pledged to nominate a Black woman for the Senate, and many have speculated that it could be Rep. Barbara Lee (D-CA), who has already declared her candidacy for the role.

 Manley notes that as Senate leader, Schumer may be one of the few people who could use his sway to speak with Feinstein.
-As the New York Times reported, however, Feinstein appeared determined to return to the Senate in recent calls the majority leader had with her while she was recovering from shingles.
+As the New York Times reported in May, however, Feinstein appeared determined to return to the Senate in calls the majority leader had with her while she was recovering from shingles.
 A Schumer spokesperson did not immediately respond to a request for comment regarding potential next steps from Democrats.

 Beyond a voluntary resignation, the Senate also has the ability to expel members, though that’s an exceedingly rare maneuver that hasn’t been used since the Civil War.
 In the past, the Senate has only ever expelled 15 members, 14 of which were related to their decision to join the Confederacy.